prismicio/prismic-gatsby/docs/previews.md

 This means that data returned from `usePrismicPreview` can be dropped into your templates and pages _as is_.
-In most cases, `usePrismicPreview` will be called on the page you create as the endpoint you specify in Prismic as your preview resolver.
+In most cases, `usePrismicPreview` will be called on the page component that matches the preview resolver endpoint you specify in Prismic.

-Here is an example of calling the `usePrismicPreview` hook on a page at `/preview`.
+Here is an example using the `usePrismicPreview` hook on a page component at `/preview`.

 ```jsx